The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25

 \citet{wright2021} and follow-up work in \citet{VanNest2022} showed that the population of isolated ultra-diffuse galaxies (UDGs) in \textsc{Romulus25} formed via major mergers.
 While they found that the overall interaction histories of UDGs and mass-matched non-UDGs were quite similar, they noted that the mergers that produced UDGs tended to happen earlier and to significantly increase the spin of the primary galaxy.
 As a result, the star formation within the disk of the galaxy became more spread out and the central surface brightness dropped while the effective radius grew.
 Although \citet{wright2021} found no substantial differences between the orbital configurations of the mergers that produced UDGs and those that resulted in more compact HSB galaxies, they theorized that this was likely due to the masses of the galaxies, all of which were dwarfs (M$_\star<$10$^9$M$_\odot$). \citet{dicintio2019} proposed that while the evolution of massive galaxies is governed by angular momentum, that of dwarf galaxies is primarily driven by feedback.

 We might, therefore, expect to see a greater dependence of galaxy properties on merger configurations in the predominantly more massive galaxies studied here.
 In the top panels of Figure \ref{fig:lsbmerg}, we show the distributions of last major merger orientations for our classical LSB galaxies and mass-matched samples of late-type HSB galaxies.
 Following \citet{dicintio2019}, merger orientation is characterized by $\phi_\mathrm{orb}$---the angle between the orbital angular momentum vector of the secondary galaxy ($\vec{J}_\mathrm{orb} = m\vec{r}\times\vec{v}$) and the specific angular momentum vector of the gas of the primary galaxy ($\vec{J}_\mathrm{gas,primary}$) at infall (i.e., t$_\mathrm{lmm}$):

-Under this framework, a merger in which the secondary galaxy is perfectly aligned and co-rotating with the gas disk of the primary galaxy at infall has $\phi_\mathrm{orb} = 1$, while an aligned but counter-rotating secondary galaxy produces a merger with $\phi_\mathrm{orb} = -1$.
-A perpendicular merger would have $\phi_\mathrm{orb} = 0$.
+Under this framework, a merger in which the secondary galaxy is perfectly aligned and co-rotating with the gas disk of the primary galaxy at infall has cos$\phi_\mathrm{orb} = 1$, while an aligned but counter-rotating secondary galaxy produces a merger with cos$\phi_\mathrm{orb} = -1$.
+A perpendicular merger would have cos$\phi_\mathrm{orb} = 0$.